August 17, Taylor Swift (Deluxe Edition) by Taylor Swift

 – “Our Song”

-My prior relationship with the album: Taylor Swift first burst onto the scene in 2006-7ish when I considered myself too cool to listen to country music.
+My prior relationship with the album and artist: Taylor Swift first burst onto the scene in 2006-7ish when I considered myself too cool to listen to country music.
 However, kids in the neighborhood really liked her so I was exposed to “Picture to Burn,” and “Teardrops on My Guitar” more than I would’ve chosen to be on my own.
 I’m not sure I really disliked these songs, and I at least preferred them to the mainstream pop of that time, but I also didn’t really see what the hype was about.
 From where I stood, Taylor might be making catchy country songs, but she wasn’t really bringing anything to the table that other country acts weren’t.
 And as someone who wasn’t really a country fan, Taylor wasn’t my cup of tea.

 Over the years, my tolerance for this album has increased.
 Maybe that’s because my tolerance for country music in general has increased.
 Maybe it’s because Taylor’s career trajectory made me miss her simpler, humbler music of days gone by.
 Now, I would probably say that it’s my favorite of Taylor’s country albums.